idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/hysteresis.md

 ## Relative permeabilities

 Hysteresis is defined for two-phase systems only.
 The water and gas relative permeability functions are both hysteretic.
 Only the drying and first-order wetting curves are defined.
-This means that if the system dries (following the drying curve) and then wets (following the first-order wetting curve) and then subsequently dries, the system will move along the first-order wetting curve until the turning point is reached, when it will move along the drying durve.
+This means that if the system dries (following the drying curve) and then wets (following the first-order wetting curve) and then subsequently dries, the system will move along the first-order wetting curve until the turning point is reached, when it will move along the drying curve.

 The starting point for the relative permeability functions for liquid ($k_{r,l}$) and gas ($k_{r,g}$) are of the [van Genuchten](relative_permeability.md) form [!citet](doughty2007)
 \begin{equation}